CCWAO/BHGNN/README.md

 # BHGNN
-This is a PyTorch implementation of the BHGNN model from paper [Bayesian Hierarchical Graph Neural Networks with Uncertainty Feedback for Trustworthy
+This is a PyTorch implementation of the BHGNN model from the paper [Bayesian Hierarchical Graph Neural Networks with Uncertainty Feedback for Trustworthy
 Fault Diagnosis of Industrial Processes]

 # Platform